YettiPowered/api-docs/sections/filters.md

 ```
 DELETE /items/filters/5/3/7.ws
 ```
-Will delete the filter with the given ID and return `200 OK`.
+Will delete the filter with the given ID and return `200 OK` on success.